RunSi/merakiclients/README.md

 curl -L -H 'X-Cisco-Meraki-API-Key:{{KEY}}’ -X GET -H 'Content-Type: application/json' 'https://dashboard.meraki.com/api/v0/organizations/{{ORG ID}}/networks'

+DEFAULT DEVICE
+The default device should be any registered device that currently resides on the network.
+For example MR16 or MX60

 DEPENDENCIES
 This script relies on several external modules to be installed on your Python 3.X